 The Council for Opportunity in Education is a non-profit organization dedicated to the expansion of educational opportunities throughout the United States.
 The Council works in conjunction with colleges, universities and agencies that host TRIO programs to specifically help low-income and disabled Americans enter college and graduate.

 Minnesota TRIO is the professional organization for personnel affiliated with TRIO programs throughout the state of Minnesota.
-MN TRIO is one of eight state chapters which form the Mid-America Association of Educational Opportunity Program Personnel (MAEOPP).
-In addition to Minnesota, MAEOPP’s member states include Illinois, Indiana, Iowa, Kansas, Michigan, Missouri, Nebraska, Ohio and Wisconsin.
+MN TRIO is one of eight state chapters which form the Educational Opportunity Association (EOA).
+In addition to Minnesota, EOA’s member states include Illinois, Indiana, Iowa, Kansas, Michigan, Missouri, Nebraska, Ohio and Wisconsin.